bkaplowitz/wm-marl/README.md

   optional scalar-observation channels, step, auto-reset, and rollout-friendly tensors.
 - JAX / Flax / Distrax / Optax: IPPO and MAPPO policies, GAE, and PPO updates.

-The first milestone targets macOS arm64 with Python 3.11 and the `coins` substrate.

 ## Setup